1. Home

 Ajelix BI element editing – add data to your element screenshot

-To create charts you first have to understand how to add data to your charts.
+To create charts, you first have to understand how to add data to your charts.

-8. Sorting Custom field gives you the option to set your sorting criteria.
+7. The sorting field lets you sort ascending or descending by any label.
+Sorting custom field gives you the option to set your sorting criteria.
 For example, you want to rearrange month names in chronic order by separating each label with a comma.
 Example: Jan, Feb, Mar, etc.

-9. Top N lets you sort and visualize only top or bottom values.
+8. Top N lets you sort and visualize only top or bottom values.
 Select the column, for example, “Clicks” and top 10 or 5.
 Depends on how much you want to visualize.

-12. Don’t forget to click “Save & Recalculate” 🎯
+11. Don’t forget to click “Update” 🎯

 2.2.
 Customize elements